We’ve got one more holiday post to share before we take a day or two off. It’s an oldie but a goodie…and you may even learn something.

 As we visited around Christmas, there were also several Christmas trees.

 Typically, the year’s big event happens on Christmas Eve when people descend on the small chapel and gather to sing Silent Night.
-Unfortunately, that will not be happening this year because Austria is currently on lockdown measures due to COVID-19.

 On the level of tourist attractions, this isn’t one that goes to the top of the list.
 However, we found it interesting to learn more about the origins of a song that’s a part of many people’s lives.
 Having some of Silent Night’s urban legends busted was a bit of a downer but knowing the real story about how the song happened was well worth it in exchange.